wnfs-wg/.github/profile/README.md

-# Welcome to the WebNative Filesystem (WNFS) Working Group
+# Welcome to the Webnative Filesystem (WNFS) Working Group

-The Web Native File System (WNFS) is a distributed file system.
+The Webnative File System (WNFS) is a distributed file system.
 It is versioned, logged, programmable, has strong-yet-flexible security, and is fully controlled by the end user.
 Service providers can validate writes without reading the contents of the file system, and minimal metadata is leaked.